-- Any relevant plans within Stroud District Council's emerging Local Development Framework (LDF). - Adopted Stroud Local Plan. - Any relevant plans within Tewkesbury Borough Council's emerging Local Development Framework (LDF). - Adopted Tewkesbury Local Plan. - Any relevant plans within Cotswold District Council's emerging Local Development Framework (LDF). - Adopted Cotswold Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+- Any relevant plans within Stroud District Council's emerging Local Development Framework. - Adopted Stroud Local Plan. - Any relevant plans within Tewkesbury Borough Council's emerging Local Development Framework. - Adopted Tewkesbury Local Plan. - Any relevant plans within Cotswold District Council's emerging Local Development Framework. - Adopted Cotswold Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - South West RSS.

 - Cotswolds Canal Restoration Project.

-- Housing at Hunts Grove (c.1,500 - 1,750).
+- Housing at Hunts Grove 1,750 with planning consent + 250 extra proposed in the Draft RSS.
+A further 1500 proposed in RSS proposed modifications in an area of search at Whaddon, south of Gloucester).

-- Housing at Brockworth (c.500).
+- Housing at Brockworth (in Stroud District) (c.500).

 - Proposal for the Aston Down site.

 - Housing at Lister Petter site (c.650).

 -

 - Proposed Gloucester Parkway Station.

 - Housing at Brockworth (c.1,400).

 - Housing north of Gloucester with associated infrastructure and employment (c.
-2,000) (as proposed in Draft RSS).
+2,500) (as proposed in Draft RSS).

 - Housing north west of Cheltenham and associated infrastructure and employment (c.
-3,000) (as proposed in Draft RSS).
+5,000) (as proposed in Draft RSS).

-- Housing at Leckhampton (c.360).
+- Housing at Leckhampton (c.1300 - Area of Search).

 - Housing at M and G Sports (c.350).

 - Housing at Brockworth District (c.185).

 - Housing at Mill Lane, Brockworth (c.120).

+- Housing proposed in Brockworth Area of Search in RSS Proposed Modifications (1,500)

 - Housing at Southam (c.120).

-- Various waste disposal operations at Wingmoor Farm.
+- Various waste disposal and management operations at Wingmoor Farm.

 -

 - Kingshill North and South (c.490).

-- Bourton on the Water (c.100).
+- Bourton on the Water (124).

 -

 - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on the Cotswold Beechwoods (SAC).

 The above list of projects relates to the whole of the districts of Stroud, Tewkesbury and Cotswolds, but it is likely that the majority of developments will not be near enough to North Meadow & Clattinger Farm to have significant effects.

-Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have "in-combination" effects are welcomed.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.